Leikaab/apiconfig/apiconfig/testing/integration/README.md

 ## Status
 Experimental – helpers may change as integration needs evolve.

+### Maintenance Notes
+- APIs are experimental and may break between minor releases.

 ### Changelog
 - Added `assert_request_received` to validate HTTP requests made to the mock server.
 - Enhanced type hints and explicit return types across helper functions.